This section on brain tumours is for teenagers and young adults.

-These depend on the size of the tumour, where it is and how it affects the messages sent by that part of the brain to other parts of the body.
+- It can affect the messages sent by that part of the brain to other parts of the body.

 I couldn't see properly it seemed as if I looked at a certain thing in the sky for instance like a bird, if I looked at it sort of sideways on I could make it disappear.

 This is the experience of someone who was diagnosed with a brain tumour when he was 17.